 Great managers give their team more of a say in how they can contribute and do their jobs; they offer opportunities to learn and grow.
 Great managers encourage employees to suggest improvements and then listen to what they say.

-Those employees want to get to work because of the time the great manager has put into making their day.
+Those employees want to get to work because of the time their managers have put into making their day.

 The good news is that even if one or two of these describes your behavior, you can change... starting today.
 Retail training for managers has to start somewhere...

-Oh, and about the district manager I mentioned earlier?
-I happened to be in that store with the owner of a company I was now working for.
-The district manager stopped us both and told my boss, “Take good care of him.
-He was the best manager we ever had.”
+Oh, and about the shoe store manager I mentioned earlier?
+I happened to visit that store with the owner of a new company I was working for.
+The district manager stopped us both and told my boss, "Take good care of him.
+He was the best manager we ever had."

 The 5 Shifts Brick-and-Mortar Retailers Are Making to Generate Up to 20% Higher Profits Every Month